Meet Lynn O’Shaughnessy

 Mom of two college graduates

 My son Ben graduated from Beloit College with a bachelor’s degree in mathematics and a minor in studio art in 2014.
 Ben graduated in June 2015 with his master’s degree in education from the Denver Teacher Residency program.
 He taught math at a high school in the Denver Public School system.
-He is now taking a sabbatical at a Zen Buddhist community near Middlebury, VT.
+He is now living and working at a Zen Buddhist community near Middlebury, VT.

 My daughter Caitlin graduated from Juniata College in 2011 with a degree in Spanish and entrepreneurship and was formerly the marketing director of a toy company in San Diego.
-Now in the Silicon Valley, Caitlin launched a start-up, MaxableSpace.com, for homeowners who are interested in building alternative dwelling units (granny flats) in California.
+Now in the Silicon Valley, Caitlin launched a start-up, MaxableSpace.com, for homeowners who are interested in building alternative dwelling units (granny flats) in California that operates in San Diego, Los Angeles and the San Francisco Bay Area.

 Receive Lynn’s O’Shaughnessy’s Free College Guide